thequantumcyborg/microservice-v2/README.txt

-/*
- * Copyright 2016 Jump Technologies, Inc. - All Rights Reserved
- * Proprietary and Confidential
- * Unauthorized copying of this file, via any medium, is strictly prohibited without permission.
-*/

-Welcome to the Jump Technologies, Inc. code test.
-This is a simple RESTful server which deals with fictional "Widgets".

-This project uses gradle as its build system.
-Either install gradle or use the gradlew program in the project folder to build.

 To start the server, run:
 ./gradlew run

 Go to http://localhost:8080/widgets/hello to hit the example endpoint.
 You should see "hello world" in your browser.
-This endpoint does not require authentication but any additional resource methods will require the Basic Authentication of: jumpdeveloper/bojangles.

 Demo Spec

 1) Implement the WidgetResource methods (as defined in the next section)